110550046/VisDL-HW4/README.md

 ## How to install & run

 ### dependencies
-Run the following instruction at terminal with pip
+Run the following instruction at terminal using pip
 ```bash
 pip install torch torchvision Pillow numpy tqdm scikit-image
 ```